 This space is intended for events, ensemble performances, student recitals, rehearsals, recording sessions, as well as academic classes.
 It is not intended to support individual practice, lessons, or other unrelated activities.

-- Reservations must be submitted at least 3 business days in advance (not including Sat/Sun).
+- Reservations must be submitted 3 business days in advance by 4PM (does not include Sat/Sun).

-- Cancellations must be received no less than 7 business days prior to the event (not including Sat/Sun).
+- Cancellations must be received 7 business days prior to the event by 4PM (does not include Sat/Sun).

 - An event is confirmed once formal notification from the Department of Music is received.